-Where to Enjoy an Outdoor Movie This Summer In & Around Washington, DC
+Where to Enjoy an Outdoor & Drive-In Movie This Summer Near Washington, DC

-Check out the best places to experience the cinema outdoors with these mostly free options in the nation’s capital.
+Check out the best places to experience the cinema outdoors or by driving-in with these mostly free options in the nation’s capital.

 The drive-in movie is not dead!
 Union Market, a DC hot spot that features artisanal wares and amazing food options, hosts this series of film screenings on the first Friday of each month from the spring through the fall.
-Drive-in parking costs $15 (reserve beforehand here), while ground seating is free for walk-ups.
-This year's films include A League of Their Own (July 5) and Coco (Sept.
-6).
+Drive-in parking costs $20 (reserve beforehand here).
+At this time, there are no walk-ups, bike-ups or picnickers are allowed.
+This year's films include Space Jam (July 17) and The Lion King (July 24).

 The Martin Luther King, Jr. Memorial is one of DC’s most recognizable landmarks, and The Memorial Foundation is proud to present family-friendly, free-to-attend movie screenings this summer.
-The series starts on June 20 with BlacKkKlansman and ends on Aug.
-28 with The Hate U Give.
-Screenings begin at 7 p.m.
+Screenings begin at sunset or 8:30 p.m.

 Looking for a way to enjoy a night out near Tysons?
 Join The Boro in Tysons, Virginia for a drive-in move night in the parking lot adjacent to The Boro.
 It'll be showing movies on Thursday, Friday and Saturday evenings.
 Get more information about tickets and movies.